 The perfect present for the festival-going student or the ageing hippy in your life!read more

 Warning: Last items in stock!

 2 pairs of Corrymoor Woodlander.
 Have a cushioned sole, ribbed leg and lightly elasticated welt.
-Are knee length with a turnover top.
-Are for men, woman and children.
+Knee length with a turnover top.
+For men, woman and children.
 Have a fully linked toe seam.
-Are hard wearing and will last for ages.
-Are resilient and will keep their shape after many days of wear.
-Are odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
+Hard wearing and will last for ages.
+Resilient and will keep their shape after many days of wear.
+Odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
 Can be machine washed at 40⁰c (see washing instructions).

 Are available in 3 colour combinations:

 Field Collection - Hunter Green and Forest Green

 Fibre Content: 68% Mohair, 32% JAS Nylon

 Why add nylon?
 Mohair itself has relatively little elasticity and so we add nylon to give extra stretch.
 The nylon does not detract from the beneficial effects of the mohair.